Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% video src="walking_thru_cf_article_bottom_boxes.mov" %}

 ## Chart Boards
+- Fast Big Data Loading on Beautiful Info Dense Charts
+- Crisp and Responsive Chart Interaction
+- Beautiful Transitions and Tools to Explore

 BALANCE is ***way*** more than a Website, it's a full blown Application.
 Let's see why.